garrandall/popular-music-data/tracks/bossy-kelis-too--hort.md

 I told young stunna he should switch to Bape
 I'm back with an 808 'cause I'm bossy

-Ooh, lemme slow it down for ya so you can catch the flow (catch the flow) Screw it up make it go extra slow (extra slow)
+Oh lemme slow it down for ya so you can catch the flow (catch the flow) Screw it up make it go extra slow (extra slow)
-Real girls get down on the flo' (on the flo' get down, on the flo') Ooh, I gave you a taste you want some more (touch down) On it like a pro
+Real girls get down on the flo' (on the flo' get down, on the flo') Oh I gave you a taste you want some more (touch down) On it like a pro
 I ride the beat like a bicycle, I'm icy cold
-Ooh, from the 6-4 hoppers up in crenshaw
+Oh from the 6-4 hoppers up in crenshaw
 The money making playas up in Harlem
 Don't want no problem
 We gon' keep it bumping while the 808 is jumping